 - .1 Conduct training in conjunction with the Commissioning Period.
-Schedule classes such that classroom sessions are interspersed with field instruction in logical sequence.
-Arrange to have the training conducted on consecutive days, with no more than 6 hours of classes scheduled for any one day. - .2 Provide acceptable O&M manuals prior to Form 103 Certificate of Equipment Satisfactory Performance. - .3 Contractor shall be responsible for any Audio-Visual aids required for training sessions.
+The Contract Administrator will schedule classes such that classroom sessions are interspersed with field instruction in logical sequence.
+Coordinate with the Contract Administrator to have the training conducted on consecutive days, with no more than six (6) hours of classes scheduled for any one day. - .2 Provide acceptable O&M manuals prior to Form 103 Substantial Performance. - .3 Contractor shall be responsible for any Audio-Visual aids required for training sessions.